sylviawg/quizz-master-app/README.md

 ### `data.py`

+Handles retrieving the quiz questions from the **Open Trivia Database API**.

-Contains the question data used by the quiz.
+The API response is processed so that the question data can be used by the quiz application.

 ### `question_model.py`